Veteran Services

 Contact: Darla Beede, 832-570-8619, 9606 Hillcroft, Houston, TX 77096

-River Oaks Career Center
+River Oaks Career and Veterans Center

 River Oaks Career Center, privately funded by Goodwill Houston.
 Provides basic employment services to 650 participants in the general public, with a specialty Veterans, and with persons with disabilities and barriers to employment; with a goal of placing a minimum of 200 into competitive employment.